abdghani/ONLINE-C-IDE/README.md

 #  CIDE
-  CIDE is an online editor for c language where we can write code and compile online
+CIDE is an online editor for c language where we can write,compile and save code for later use.

-  - Smooth coding experience
+  - Smooth coding experience with proper indentation
   - Save code online for later use
   - Give custom inputs